f1rehead/SlideshowSE/readme.md

 an anchor tag (`<a></a>`) or paragraph tag (`<p></p>`), while you can only place a slideshow within a 'div' element (`<div></div>`).

+### Why are you forking this plugin?

+Good question!
+There are a couple reasons I, f1rehead, am forking this plugin.
+First, I maintain a site that has hundreds of Slideshows and, to be honest, it's less work to update the plugin that it is to find a new one and manually convert all the slideshows to whatever the new one is.
+Secondly, there is a real dearth of good quality, FREE slideshow plugins for Wordpress.
+I'm not saying this one is the best, but it's really good and more or less honors Wordpress UI.
+There's nothing worse than installing a new slideshow plugin only to find that either your admin interface is now an ungodly color with giant, weird fonts and icons and your slideshows are now being stored in the cloud for a monthly fee.
+Ugh.
+So, I'll be maintaining this fork to suit my needs but I'm completely willing to entertain suggestions or pull requests.
+I'm not going to rewrite it or anything, but I will work to keep it functioning in the up-to-date versions of Wordpress and I'll implement new features as I need them (i.e. the Gutenberg block, which I hope to improve).

 ## Screenshots